 In 1996, the Robuses had added www.workamper.com to their growing business.
 The world wide web was just beginning to take off, and it didn't take long for the website to become popular with computer-savvy RVers and wannabes, and as interest in the Internet grew, so did the ideas for developing Workamper.com

 At the beginning of the new century, Workamper News updated their Hotline with an additional service that became available to subscribers by way of e-mail.
 A subscription to this service, now called WorkamperPlus, includes the bi-monthly magazine, plus the daily Hotline via e-mail and optional participation in Awesome Applicants.
 With WorkamperPlus, the Hotline is e-mailed directly to the reader each day.

 Additional services and features to Workamper News include the Workamper Viewpoint forum, edited by Jaimie Hall-Bruzenak, Workamper Canada, Workamper Bookstore, and Featured Employers pages on the web site.
-Debbie's mother, Arline Chandler writes 'Workamper Journals,' a feature since the inception of the publication that ran until Arline passed away in 2016.
+Debbie's mother, Arline Chandler wrote 'Workamper Journals,' a feature since the inception of the publication that ran until Arline passed away in 2016.

 In 2003, the Workamper News office moved back in to Heber Springs at 709 West Searcy Street, housed in a 90+year-old house only two blocks from where Debbie grew up.
 In an effort to downsize personally and free up time to travel in a newly-acquired motorhome, Greg and Debbie also relocated their residence from their country home to Greg's boyhood neighborhood in Heber Springs.